afrarrr/HotelReservation/README.md

 ### Room Requirements
 Room cost.
 Rooms will contain a price per night.
 When displaying rooms, paid rooms will display the price per night and free rooms will display "Free" or have a $0 price.
 Unique room numbers.
 Each room will have a unique room number, meaning that no two rooms can have the same room number.
 Room type.
-Rooms can be either single occupant or double occupant (Enumeration: SINGLE, DOUBLE).
+Rooms can be either single occupant or double occupant.

 ### Customer Requirements
 The application will have customer accounts.
-Each account has:
-A unique email for the customer.
-RegEx is used to check that the email is in the correct format (i.e., name@domain.com).
+Each account has:A unique email for the customer.
+RegEx is used to check that the email is in the correct format.
+Customers have to register using the right format email address before they book a room.
-A first name and last name.
-The email RegEx is simple for the purpose of this exercise and may not cover all real-world valid emails.
-For example "name@domain.co.uk" would not be accepted by the above RegEx because it does end with ".com".
-If you would like to try to make your RegEx more sophisticated, you may—but it is not required for this project.